John Finnegan (The Bold and the Beautiful): Backstory

 It is later divulged that Jack, is in fact, Finn's biological father and he conceived Finn with Sheila, while married to Li.
 Both Li and Finn were unaware of this information in the entirety of Finn's life, as Jack arranged this secret adoption and took on this deceptive route in order to hide his affair with Sheila.

+In September 2023, Finn's cousin and Li's niece, Luna Nozawa, portrayed by Lisa Yamada, debuted onscreen as a fashion student, interning, at Forrester Creations.
+Romy Park in the role of Poppy Nozawa, Luna's mother, Li's sister and Finn's aunt, stepped onto the scene in October of that year.
+Finn and Luna were revealed to have spent their childhood together.
+However, they lost contact over time due to the sibling estrangement of their respective mothers.